hanbuck30/Demo_NT/index.md

 ---

 # EEG Decoding During Inner Speech Using a Brain-Machine Interface
-> Quick demo showcasing how our model decodes inner (imagined) speech from EEG signals and synthesises audible speech in real time.
+> Quick demo showcasing how our model decodes inner (imagined) speech from EEG signals and synthesises audible speech in offline.
+- We are using TTS based Model with various core model.
+- This version was Precisely timed segment.

 ---